Git

 Git organizes a sequence of commits into branches.

-Most branches contain fixes or features not ready for a main
+Most branches contain fixes or features not ready for a main, trunk, or master branch.

 Once changes have been thoroughly tested and approved they can be merged back into the primary branch.